-The logistics industry continues to face numerous In addition, Lion has built and launched a scheme for challenges, such as alleviating the long working hours round-trip transport between the Kanto and Chukyo regions required of drivers and driver shortages as well as reducing using swap body trucks in collaboration with manufacturers environmental burden.
-Such challenges are far too great for in other industries, such as processed foods and any one company to tackle alone and will require a wide confectionaries.
-By doing so, the companies involved have range of entities to work together, sharing diverse expertise decreased the number of trucks used by 34% and cut within and across industries.
-CO2 emissions by 43%.
-This initiative received the Award of the METI Director-General for Commerce and Service Lion is taking part in efforts aimed at demonstration testing Industry Policy under the Excellent Green Logistics and practical implementation of "smart logistics services" Commendation Program of the fiscal 2020 Green Logistics Partnership Conference.
+The logistics industry continues to face numerous challenges, such as alleviating the long working hours required of drivers and driver shortages as well as reducing environmental burden.
+Such challenges are far too great for any one company to tackle alone and will require a wide range of entities to work together, sharing diverse expertise within and across industries.

-(for household consumer products) being carried out under the Strategic Innovation Promotion Program (SIP) led by Japan's Cabinet Office with the aim of establishing new logistics platforms.
+Lion is taking part in efforts aimed at demonstration testing and practical implementation of "smart logistics services" (for household consumer products) being carried out under the Strategic Innovation Promotion Program (SIP) led by Japan's Cabinet Office with the aim of establishing new logistics platforms.
 As part of these efforts, in October 2020, Lion and Kao Corporation commenced regular joint two-way transportation between their respective operating sites.
 Specifically, this initiative links Kao's transportation operations connecting its Kawasaki Plant (Kanagawa Prefecture) and Sakaide Logistics Center (Kagawa Prefecture) with Lion's transportation operations connecting the Lion Chemical Corporation Sakaide Factory (Kagawa Prefecture) and Lion's logistics centers in Kazo (Saitama Prefecture), Kashiwa (Chiba prefecture) and Sagamihara (Kanagawa Prefecture) to realize two-way marine trailer transportation.
 This initiative is aimed at improving the efficiency and reducing the CO2 emissions of long-distance transport.
 Through it, the two companies are expected to achieve a combined 45% reduction in CO2 emissions and 23% reduction in transport expenses.